gingerknight/ragtime-broccoli/README.md

-# RAG Search Engine
+# Learnin RAG basics

-A portfolio‑grade, learning‑driven search engine that starts with classic keyword search and evolves into a full Retrieval‑Augmented Generation (RAG) pipeline.
+A learning‑driven project that starts with classic keyword search and evolves into a full Retrieval‑Augmented Generation (RAG) pipeline.
 The focus is not just building features, but building them **correctly**: clear interfaces, testable components, and measurable tradeoffs.

 **Status (Today)**
 - Keyword search over movie titles